xrdocs/programmability/_tutorials/pyats-series-adding-and-removing-configuration.md

 ## Loading a configuration on the device

 First option is to have a base configuration file saved on the device harddisk and `load` the configuration on the device.
-The IOS XR command to do it is `load harddisk:filename` where `filename` is the configuration file.
+The IOS XR command is `load harddisk:filename` where `filename` is the configuration file.
 Then, you have to commit the change using `commit replace` to first wipe out the configuration and then apply the fresh one.

 To download the configuration on the device, I like to use SCP.
 On IOS XR, the command is: `scp username@server:/path/to/file harddisk:/filename` where:
 - `username` is the username to connect to the `server`,